-(a) Adequate transmitting and receiving equipment of acceptable broadcast quality, which shall not interfere with the closed circuit TV system of the sending track for providing any host facility patron information;
+(a) Adequate transmitting and receiving equipment of acceptable broadcast quality, which shall not interfere with the closed circuit TV system of the sending track for providing any host facility patron information.

-(b) Pari-mutuel terminals, pari-mutuel odds displays, modems and switching units enabling pari-mutuel data transmissions, and data communications between the sending track, and the receiving track including approved off-track sites;
+(b) Pari-mutuel terminals, pari-mutuel odds displays, modems and switching units enabling pari-mutuel data transmissions, and data communications between the simulcast sending track, and the receiving track including approved off track sites.

-(c) A voice communication system between the receiving track and the sending track providing timely voice contact among the Commission designees, placing judges and pari-mutuel departments.
+(c) A voice communication system between the receiving track and the sending track providing timely voice contact among the commission designees, placing judges and pari-mutuel departments.

-(3) The authorized receiving track and all of its off-track sites shall conduct pari-mutuel wagering pursuant to the applicable Commission rules.
+(3) The authorized receiving track and all of its off track sites shall conduct pari-mutuel wagering pursuant to the applicable commission rules.

-(4) The Commission may appoint at least one designee to supervise all approved simulcast facilities and may require additional designees as is reasonably necessary for the protection of the public interest.
+(4) The commission may appoint at least one designee to supervise all approved simulcast facilities and may require additional designees as is reasonably necessary for the protection of the public interest.

-(5) The receiving track and its off-track sites shall initiate a test program of its transmitter, encryption and decoding, and data communication not less than 30 minutes prior to the commencement of transmission of the performance of pari-mutuel contests for each day or night to assure proper operation of the system.
+(5) The receiving track and its off track sites shall initiate a test program of its transmitter, encryption and decoding, and data communication not less than 30 minutes prior to the commencement of transmission of the performance of pari-mutuel contests for each day or night to assure proper operation of the system.

-(6) The authorized receiving track shall, in conjunction with the sending track or associations for which it operates pari-mutuel wagering, provide the Commission with a certified report of its pari-mutuel operations as directed by the Commission.
+(6) The authorized receiving track shall, in conjunction with the sending track or race meet licensees for which it operates pari-mutuel wagering, provide the commission with a certified report of its parimutuel operations as directed by the commission.

-(7) Every authorized receiving track shall file with the Commission an annual report of its simulcast operations and an audited financial statement.
+(7) Every authorized receiving track shall file with the commission an annual report of its simulcast operations and an audited financial statement.